alan-hadyk/side-stacker-game/README.md

 2. **User enters username**: The user enters their chosen username and clicks on the "Confirm" button.
 A session is created for the user, and they are taken to the main game lobby.

 3. **User waits in the game lobby**: The user waits in the game lobby.
 They can see a list of games in progress, as well as a list of finished games.
+In the top, there might be also a game that they are currently participating in.

 4. **User creates a new game or joins an existing one**
 - A: **User creates a new game**: User clicks on "New Game" button.
 New game is created, and user is redirected to a route with a new game.
 They are assigned as Player 1 and there's no Player 2 yet.
 User waits for another player to join.
+If they are currently participating in another game, they are removed from that other game.
 - B: **User joins an existing game**: User clicks on one of the games in progress.
 They are redirected to a route with an existing game.
 If there's a free spot, user clicks on "Join Game" button.
-User is assigned as Player 2.
+User is assigned as Player 1 or Player 2.
 If there isn't any free spot, user can watch the game.

 5. **Game starts**: The game board is displayed, and Player 1 is prompted to make the first move.